Conversational AI vs Chatbots: Which one fits you?

 • Conversational AI vs. Chatbot

-Conversational AI software can be incredibly smart.
+Chatbot vs conversational AI software can be incredibly smart.
 According to statistics, about 27% of users who contacted customer support cannot say whether they spoke to a human agent or an NLP chatbot.
 The most famous advanced voice bots are Apple’s Siri, Google Assistant, and Amazon Alexa.
 Yes, it took a lot of time and resources to build the best AI chatbots.
 But as the practice has shown, such bots help attract consumers and save companies’ expenses.

 • How Do You Create an AI Chatbot?

-Conversational AI can be created in many different ways and its functionality can be varied.
+Conversational AI can be created in many different ways, and its functionality can be varied.
 AI bots can send text messages to solve issues, analyze images, provide videos, or work with documentation.
 A machine learning chatbot can also provide answers to simple queries and automatically transmit complex questions to human agents.
 As you can see, conversational AI has a large-scale development field.
-So how do you create a chatbot?
+So, how do you create a chatbot?

 1. Understand the goals